What is the difference between the Catholic religion and the Church of Jesus Christ of Latter-Day Saints?

 5. The Sacrament

 While reading, you probably noticed that there are lots of similarities!
 Although many religions have significant differences, we shouldn’t let these differences keep us from being united.
+I love my Catholic friends.
 We are all brothers and sisters, children of our loving Heavenly Father.
-Thank you so much for reading and don’t forget, GOD LOVES YOU!!
+Thank you so much for reading and don’t forget: GOD LOVES YOU!!